-Attach the left side panel to the RF board assembly as shown in Figure 16 using five 4-40 3/16" (17mm) black flat head screws.
+Attach the left side panel to the RF board assembly as shown in Figure 16 using five 4-40 3/16" (4.8 mm) black flat head screws (SS).
 Do not use washers.
-When the panel is oriented correctly, the edge of the panel will extend about 1/2" (13 mm) past the 2D fasteners at the front panel shield.
-If the threaded holes in the 2D fasteners don't line up properly with the holes in the side panels, temporarily loosen the screws attaching the 2D fastener to the RF board or front panel shield, then tighten them again after the side panel is installed.
+When oriented correctly, the edge of the panel will extend about 1/2" (13 mm) past the 2D fasteners at the front panel shield.
+If needed, loosen the screws attaching the 2D fasteners to the RF board or front panel shield for best alignment.
+Tighten them again after the side panel is installed.